 1330 – 1430 Lunch one on one with a soldier

 1430 – 1500 Return to PX Parking Lot

 It is a great way to thank our corporate membership and Adopt a 10th Mt.
 Platoon sponsors.
 Recommended for anyone who provides goods and services to the military.

-If you have any questions contact Mike Plummer at firstname.lastname@example.org.
+If you have any questions contact Joe McLaughlin CSM (R) firstname.lastname@example.org

 at the medics obstacle course.

 “It was very emotional to see the medical procedures.
 I can visualize the things that actually happen.
 The training was very real.”